Richard E. Morse

-Richard E. Morse (1809 – April 22, 1864) was an American physician, politician, and diplomat.
+Richard E. Morse (1809 – April 22, 1864) was an American medical doctor, politician, and diplomat.
 He served one term in the Michigan House of Representatives and was later appointed as the United States consul to Curaçao.
 He was briefly married to the successful detective novelist Metta Victoria Fuller Victor.

 Biography

 Richard Morse was born in Otsego County, New York, in 1809.
-He moved to Ypsilanti, Michigan, in 1833, and began practicing as a physician.
+He moved to Ypsilanti, Michigan, in 1833, and began practicing as a medical doctor.
 He served as a surgeon with the Michigan militia during the Toledo War, a mostly-bloodless dispute with Ohio over a strip of land along their border that delayed Michigan's statehood until it was resolved in 1836.

 In the first elections under the new state constitution in 1835, he was elected as a Democrat to the Michigan House of Representatives and served for one term.
 Afterwards, he was the postmaster of Ypsilanti from 1837 to 1841.
 He served as the secretary of the state's Democratic Central Committee.

 Morse changed his political allegiance from the Democrats to the Republicans in 1861.
 By then he had moved to Iowa.
 Upon receiving word in August 1861 that the CSS Sumter had been allowed to conduct repairs on the island of Curaçao, Secretary of State William H. Seward removed the U.S. consul there, Moses Jesurun, and appointed Morse in his place.
 From 1861 to 1863 he served as the U.S. commercial agent in Curaçao, and from 1863 to 1864 as consul.
 He was buried in Curaçao following his death there on April 22, 1864.